pierrextardif/ofxShaderGlitch/README.md

 ![.](Assets/edgesFeedback.png)
 </br>
-This technic uses the strength and angle from the [Cannny Edge detection](https://towardsdatascience.com/canny-edge-detection-step-by-step-in-python-computer-vision-b49c3a2d8123) seperatly implemented [here](https://github.com/pierrextardif/ofxEdgeCannyDetector), and returns an intensity of the edges which is processed in a feedback shader to get a trailing effect.
+This technic uses the strength and angle from the [Cannny Edge detection](https://towardsdatascience.com/canny-edge-detection-step-by-step-in-python-computer-vision-b49c3a2d8123) seperatly implemented [here](https://github.com/pierrextardif/ofxEdgeCannyDetector), and returns an intensity of the edges which is processed in a feedback shader to get a trailing effect. works best with the webcam.
 The feedback turns the effects and tilying to -1, as to not interfer with the rest of the shader.
+There is also an Edge detection function (not used) which works with key `c` to control the non Maximum of the edge detection and continuity of the pixels value when in between threshold values by checking the neighboors values, when the `nonMaxAndContinuity` is turned `ON` ( initialised `OFF`).